CCA fact sheet

 Analytical carbon accounting makes it possible to:

-• build a Bilan Carbone® at different hierarchical levels, enabling each responsible person with the capacity to implement actions to monitor the impact of their decisions through the study of emissions at their level.
-The idea is therefore to break down the emissions profile by internal stakeholder (e.g.: business unit, team, site) to facilitate decision-making; and by external stakeholder (e.g.: customer, supplier) to facilitate the implementation of the transition plan (LCA, specific EF, supplier questionnaire, downstream study, etc.).
+• to build a Bilan Carbone® at different hierarchical levels, allowing each responsible person able to implement actions to track the impact of their decisions through the study of emissions at their level.
+The idea is therefore to break down the emissions profile by internal stakeholder (for example: business unit, team, site) to facilitate decision-making; and by external stakeholder (for example: customer, supplier) to facilitate the implementation of the transition plan (LCA, specific EF, supplier questionnaire, downstream study, etc.).

 These principles are compatible with the expectations of the Bilan Carbone® method.
-It is indeed possible to obtain a Bilan Carbone® by expressing the results (GHG profile and actions) with a so-called “analytical” reading (according to analytical axes or categories).
-Analytical carbon accounting therefore makes it possible to position the organisation's Bilan Carbone® as a decision-making and impact, risk and opportunity study tool in the face of energy and climate issues
+It is indeed possible to obtain a Bilan Carbone® by expressing the results (GHG profile and actions) with a so-called “analytical” view (according to axes or analytical categories).
+Analytical carbon accounting therefore makes it possible to establish the organisation's Bilan Carbone® as a decision-making tool and for impact, risk and opportunity assessment in response to energy and climate challenges

 Specific glossary

-Terms specific to analytical carbon accounting from the glossary are recalled below:
+The terms specific to analytical carbon accounting derived from the glossary are recalled below:

-The analytical dimension, in accounting, designates the variables used to measure different production costs.
-It functions like a marker used to filter similar entries and retrieve groups for analysis purposes.
-Analytical dimensions are inherent to managerial accounting.
+The analytical dimension, in accounting, denotes the variables used to measure the different production costs.
+It works like a marker used to filter similar entries and retrieve groups for analysis purposes.
+Analytical dimensions are inherent to management accounting.
 They support strategic decisions by providing a level of detail to accounting data.

 Analytical dimensions can be of different natures.
-At the scale of a company or group, an analytical dimension makes it possible, for example, to categorize:
+At the scale of a company or group, an analytical dimension allows for example to categorise:

 • The company's activities,